 Source: Journal of Brand management, Thomas Kamber, 2020

 One separate study examined 749 US businesses from 1981 to 1982.
-The conclusion of the study was that the companies that increased their spending during the recession by 20 to 100%, increased their market share by 0.9 market share points, compared to the 0.2 point increase of companies that decreased their market share spending.
+The conclusion of the study was that the companies that increased their spending during the recession by 20 to 100%, increased their market share by 0.9 market share point, compared to the 0.2 point increase of companies that decreased their market share spending.

 Figure 2: Point change in SOM